Third Country Landings, Transhipments and Port Services Notification

 For transhipment operations to take place within a designated port in Ireland, a Prior Notification and validated catch certificate must have been provided (see above) to the respective competent authority.
 Once the latter has been completed a pre-transhipment declaration must be submitted, at least 4 hours before the intended transhipment operation time.
 The Pre-transhipment Declaration should be typed and not hand written, for ease of understanding and clarity.
 Once completed, it should be sent to Irelands Fisheries Monitoring Centre at email@example.com for onward transmission.

 Pre-transipment Declaration for Third Country Vessels

-Ireland has two ports that permit landings and transhipment operations of fishery products for third country vessels in accordance with Article 5 (2) of Council Regulation (EC) No 1005/2008.
+Ireland has two ports that permit landings, transhipments and Port Services for third country vessels in accordance with Article 5 (2) of Council Regulation (EC) No 1005/2008.
 These ports are Killybegs and Castletownbere.